-The foreclosure rate is returning to pre-pandemic levels.
-That foreclosure rate dropped like a stone during the pandemic because of protections put in place to keep people from being evicted during the pandemic.
+That foreclosure rate dropped like a stone during the pandemic because of Federal protections put in place to keep people from being evicted during the pandemic.
 One would expect that there would be pent-up additional foreclosures because of that sudden drop.
+But, that’s not what happened.
+Instead, rates returned to normal for before the pandemic, not to normal plus additional foreclosures to make up for the ones that didn’t happen in 2020 and 2021.
+That yields a lower-than-average number of foreclosures over the three years, 2020-2023.

 When an owner is in default, the lender can begin the process of foreclosure.
 A homeowner has many ways to delay and stop the process before you will get a chance to buy it.